retrievercommunications/barking-web-service-getting-started/SoapUI/README.md

 ![Basic Authorization](images/basic-authorization.png)

-There is no save or ok on this tab so just click back on the Request 1 XML.
+There is no Save or OK button on this tab so just click back on the `Request 1` XML.

 ## Send the Test Request and Check the Response

 You are now ready to make the request.
 Hit the ![Play](images/green-play-button.png) green play button in the top left of the dialog.
-If the request was successful and you have no job statuses to export in the last hour, then the response that should appear with a success value of "true".
+If the request was successful, then the response should contain `success` value of "true".
+Your response may contain additional data from the one below, if the system you are connecting to, has status updates from the last hour.

 ```
 <soapenv:Envelope xmlns:ns1="https://test.retriever.com.au/barking" xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/" xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">